saagie/technologies/README.md

 - `technologies`: the required base directory.
 It contains sub directories for each type of technology metadata:
 -- `app`: contains folders of each app technology
 -- `job`: contains folders of each job technology
--- `connectiontype`: contains folders of each connection type -- `scripts` is a sub directory dedicated to external technologies which share the same javascript files
+-- `connectiontype`: contains folders of each connection type (deprecated) -- `scripts` is a sub directory dedicated to external technologies which share the same javascript files (deprecated)

 Each metadata folder must then contain a `metadata.yaml` file.
 For `job` and `app` technology metadata, the build is automatically generating them from the `technology.yaml` file and each `context.yaml` found in the sub folders.